-In 85% of instances, the mother of the children must act as the Home Tutor in the geographically isolated distance education classroom.
+In 85% of instances, the mother of the children must undertake the role of the Home Tutor in the geographically isolated distance education classroom.
 She is therefore taken out of the workforce, foregoes an income and relevant financial benefits and performs a role out of necessity for many years of her life so her children can access compulsory education.
-This issue goes to the heart of equitable access to education, which is every child's right, and speaks to the value and support for women's equality in the remotest parts of Australia along with the sustainability of rural and remote communities and the vital industries they facilitate and support.
+This issue goes to the heart of equitable access to education, which is every child's right, and speaks to the value and support for women's equality in the remotest parts of Australia along with the creation of a robust workforce and the sustainability of rural and remote communities and the vital industries they facilitate and support.

+The plight of rural and remote families who have limited to no access to early childhood education and care continues to be a grave concern for ICPA (Aust) members across the country.
 The ICPA (Aust) Early Childhood Education and Care Portfolio Briefing Paper provides a comprehensive explanation of early childhood education and care issues faced by geographically isolated families in Australia.